 Glenoka farmhouse B&B is sheltered by a huge Horse Chestnut tree, which shades the front verandah and the 2008 addition of two Bed and Breakfast guest rooms.
 Turn off Peach Orchard Road, into Switchback Road (at the Municipal campground) and at the Glenoka B&B sign, left into Beggs Street then right up our sweep of driveway and stop under the shade of the historic tree at our guest entrance.
 Welcome.

 Our main floor suite, the Pear room, is wheelchair accessible and has a private screened porch.
 Upstairs, the Plum room has views of lake, orchard, fields and flower gardens.
-A buffet and served breakfast (Brian conducts this so well) starts about 8 am with coffee and tea and a choice of fruit, granola, yogurt and breads – followed by an egg and bacon dish (be aware that Elsa believes in ‘healthy’).
+A buffet and served breakfast (Brian conducts this so well) starts about 8 am with coffee and tea and a choice of fruit, granola, yogurt and breads – followed by an egg and bacon dish.
 We use our own, organic farm eggs, fruit and produce, whenever possible, and our coffee, dairy and deli goods are locally supplied.

 Our objective is your happy holiday, business trip or family reunion.
 Our Okanagan accommodation has wireless internet, tour information and guest email.
 We will meet your bus in Summerland or your flight in Penticton.
 Stay at Glenoka for a balance of quiet, green, rural space and busy beaches, vineyards, golf, artists' studios and alfresco cafes.
 It’s inspiring.

-Both Brian and Elsa's Grandparents were Okanagan pioneers.
-They invite you to share their five acres of orchard, veggie gardens, ponds and chickens.
-Have Sarah, their border collie, take you to visit the steers and marmots in the back paddock.
+Brian's grandparents were Okanagan pioneers.
+He invites you to share his five acres of orchard, veggie gardens, ponds and chickens.
+Have Sarah, his border collie, take you to visit the steers and marmots in the back paddock.